floriansemm/SolrBundle/README.md

 }
 ```

+### `fieldAlias' property

 To define an alias field name for the database entry you can use the fieldAlias in the @Solr\Field tag.

 ```php
 /**